Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

 ![Layout](layout.jpg)

-- Clock: Add a view to layout, and process it upon `onTimeUpdated()` inside your activity.
+- Clock: Add a view to layout, and update view with the currnet time in the `onTimeUpdated()` of your lock screen activity.
-- Slider: You must change all the image files that make up the slider.
+- Slider: You can customize all the image files that make up the slider.

     |Slider Attribute|Description|
     |--------|--------|